Skip to main content

 3Do Indian travelers need special travel insurance for Slovenia?

 Yes.
-Schengen visa requires minimum €30,000 medical coverage including emergency hospitalization and repatriation.
-Purchase from IRDAI-approved insurers.
-Declare any adventure activities (skiing, hiking) for full coverage.
+Schengen visa requires minimum €30,000 medical coverage including emergency hospitalization, repatriation, and medical evacuation.
+Choose IRDAI-approved insurers and declare adventure activities like skiing or hiking.

 Slovenia has very low scam rates.
 Rare issues: taxi overcharging (use Bolt/Cabify apps), fake tour guides (book via hotels), pickpocketing in crowded areas (keep bags secure).
 Always verify prices before services.